martin-licea/legoberry/TESTS.md

    `%%%%…%%%%`.
  - **email**: validates email addresses, preserving valid ones, flagging invalid ones with `%%%%…%%%%`, and converting empty strings to `None`.

+### test_remove_duplicates_from_fields
+Verifies that `transformations.remove_duplicates_from_fields` removes substrings from a target field based on values in specified other fields, wraps the modified field value with `%%%%` markers for review, and leaves entries without duplicates unchanged.